core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 Selection of a DoC Server
 =========================

-It is assumed in this document that the DoC server, as well as the DNS query resource at the DoC server, is known to the DoC client.
-Possible ways to configure could be manual configuration with a URI {{?RFC3986}} or CRI {{?I-D.ietf-core-href}} or via a CoRE resource directory
+In this document it is assumed that the DoC client knows the DoC server and the DNS resource at the DoC server.
+Possible options could be manual configuration of a URI {{?RFC3986}} or CRI {{?I-D.ietf-core-href}}, or automatic configuration e.g., using a CoRE resource directory
 {{?I-D.ietf-core-resource-directory}}.
 Automatic configuration SHOULD only be done from a trusted source.

-When discovering the URI through a link mechanism such as where the {{?RFC6690}} attribute "resource type" is available, the resource type "core.dns" can be used to identify a generic DNS resolver that is available to the client.
+When discovering the DNS resource through a link mechanism that allows describing a resource type (e.g., the Resource Type Attribute in {{?RFC6690}}), the resource type "core.dns" can be used to identify a generic DNS resolver that is available to the client.

 Basic Message Exchange
 ======================